drewblessing/gitlab-cli/README.md

 ## GitLab Versions

 This tool has only been tested with the following versions of GitLab.
-Some or all of the features may or may not work with other versions but they are not supported.
+Some or all of the features may or may not work with other versions but they are not _officially_ supported.

 * 5.0.x